ConsVin/hw_conv2d/README.md

 ## Window Mechanism validation

-Window mechanism verification with binary values may be obscured, so to simplify window-logic validation,
+Window mechanism validation with binary values may be obscured, so to simplify window-logic validation:

 - Extend bit-width parameter `BWD` to `8`
 - Use incrementing counter value to represent indexes as values

-See waveform wxample with  `N_IMAGE=5, BWD=8, K_KERNEL=3`
+See waveform example with  `N_IMAGE=5, BWD=8, K_KERNEL=3`
 ```
 Image values